This story was updated to reflect the rescheduled date for the Sotheby’s contemporary art evening auction in June 2020.

 Last week, Sotheby’s announced that it will sell a trove of major postwar works sourced from the storied collection of California art collectors, the late Harry “Hunk” and Mary Margaret “Moo” Anderson, slated with a pre-sale total estimate of $55m.
-The works will be sold in the Sotheby’s New York contemporary art evening and day sales in mid-May.
+The works will be sold in the Sotheby’s New York contemporary art evening and day sales on June 29.

 Featured in the collection sale is Richard Diebenkorn’s View from a Porch (1959), which carries an estimate of $9-12m.
 The West-Coast mid-century painter, who drew from the artistic legacies of Willem de Kooning and Henri Matisse has been an Evening sale staple for several years.
 Works from his iconic Ocean Park series, created over the span of two decades from 1967 to 1988, abstract pastel studies of Santa Monica light and landscape have mesmerized contemporary collectors and represent a stylistic marker of American postwar history.